Business.gov.nl

-Are you the captain or master of a ship?
+Are you the captain, master, or owner of a ship?
 You are responsible for your ship’s safety.
 The Dutch Ships Act (Schepenwet) aims at preventing shipping disasters at sea and addresses such issues as ship safety and shipping disaster investigations.
-It applies to all Dutch ships with the exception of pleasure craft that do not carry paying passengers and lifeboats.
+It applies to all Dutch ships, except for pleasure craft that do not carry paying passengers and lifeboats.

 Preventing shipping disasters